yashakaushal/starter-academic/content/authors/admin/_index.md

 - Galaxy Dynamics and Evolution
 - SED Modeling (Parametric and Non-Parametric)
 - Star Formation Histories
-- Statistics and Machine Learning Methods
+- Statistics and Machine Learning
 - Science Communication

 # Education to show in About widget